Potassium is a mineral that is important for the balance of fluids in the body and for the heart, kidneys and other organs to function normally.

 - Side-effects.
 At normal doses, potassium is fairly safe.
 It may cause an upset stomach, nausea or diarrhoea.
 Some people have allergies to potassium supplements.

 - Interactions.
-Potassium supplements may not be safe if you take medicines for diabetes or heart disease.
+Potassium supplements may not be safe if you take medication for diabetes or heart disease.
 Check with your doctor.

 - Warnings.
 People with kidney disease, diabetes, heart disease, Addison’s disease, stomach ulcers or other health problems should never take potassium supplements without first consulting a doctor.